waynchi/DopamineAPI_Android-Client/README.md

 **Downlaod the file `dopamineAPI.jar` from this repo.
 Use your IDE to import it into your project.
 Give yourself a high five.**

-**Note**: if your IDE is not recognizing the JAR, make sure you add the file to your build path.
+if your IDE is not recognizing the JAR, make sure you add the file to your build path.
 <br><br>

 ##1.2) Add your credtials to the API Client